yutao-li/yutao-li.github.io/_posts/2025-07-15-my-favorite-online-courses.md

 ## Conclusion

 That’s all I have for now.
 Each of these courses stands out for its powerful combination of insightful theory and meticulously designed assignments that forge real, practical skills.
 It is this focus on hands-on practice that transforms a good course into a great one.
-I hope this list helps you find a learning experience that you find equally rewarding.